ietf-wg-acme/acme/draft-ietf-acme-acme.md

 new-account request that created the account.

 oldKey (required, JWK):
-: The JWK representation of the old key
+: The JWK representation of the old key.

 The client then encapsulates the key-change object in an "inner" JWS, signed with the requested new account key.